FREEPHONE 0330 058 1579

 For example, you might want to give your grandchild a helping hand when it comes to University fees or saving for a deposit on a house.
 Others choose to start up a new business or investment.

 If you still haven’t paid off your entire mortgage by the time you apply for equity release in Scotland, then you will most likely need to use some of the money you receive through your equity release in Scotland to pay off your pre-existing mortgage.
-The rest you can enjoy and spend however you want to.

 If you are considering equity release in Scotland and want more information on how you can spend these funds, then speak to a member of the Equity Release Warehouse team for advice and support.